 Mariah Nielson – architect and curator of J. B. Blunk’s works

-Mariah Nielson is the daughter and curator of the works of American sculptor and creative all-rounder J. B. Blunk, whose preferred artistic tool was the chainsaw.
+Mariah Nielson is the daughter and curator of the works of American sculptor and craftsman, J. B. Blunk, whose preferred artistic tool was the chainsaw.
 Mariah grew up in the wood house built by her father, which was an ever-changing work of art.
-She now lives in London, where she spoke to us about her father’s legacy – and how Birkenstocks became an integral part of the family uniform.
+She now lives in London, where she spoke to us about her father’s legacy – and how Birkenstocks were an integral part of the family uniform.

 Back in the 1950s, Mariah’s father traveled to Japan on the trail of the Japanese artist Shoji Hamada who he admired so much.
 He returned to California four years later, where he met the surrealist artist Gordon Ford.
 The two men became close friends.
 Ford recognized Blunk’s creativity and invited him to build a house and a studio on 4,000 m2 of land near Inverness.
 What resulted was a unique and never-ending art project ...

 Mariah’s childhood was an incredible experience.
-In the midst of nature, she was surrounded by her father’s many paintings, pottery pieces, objects, and sculptures.
+In the midst of nature, she was surrounded by her father’s art including many paintings, pottery pieces, objects, and sculptures and even the house architecture itself.
 “My father crafted every single thing – from the doorknob to the plates that we ate dinner from,” she reminisces.
-It goes without saying that Blunk came up with the house architecture himself, too, using nothing but natural materials he found locally, such as felled timber and jetsam found while out beachcombing.
-A sculpture of great significance to Mariah is the entry arch carved out of a single piece of redwood.
+All of his work was made from using nothing but natural materials he found locally, such as felled timber and jetsam found while out beachcombing.
+Each item created recalls special memories to Mariah-- one sculpture in particular was of great significance; the entry arch carved out of a single piece of redwood.

 The Inverness legacy

 Blunk’s house stood empty for a number of years after he passed in 2002.
-It was only toward the end of her architecture studies that Mariah turned her attentions to it again.
-“There needed to be a distance between myself and the home and my father’s death,” she says.
+It was only toward the end of her architecture studies that Mariah turned her attention to it again.
+“There needed to be a distance between myself, the home and my father’s death,” she says.
 In summer 2005, she began to go through all of her father’s work – and this was the basis of her present-day work.

 The work radiates and makes an even stronger statement